FIWARE/tutorials.Custom-IoT-Agent/README.md

 tutorial.
 It is a copy of the 1.12.0 version of the IoT Agent for Ultralight, lightly modified as described below.
 The associated [Dockerfile](https://github.com/FIWARE/tutorials.Custom-IoT-Agent/blob/master/iot-agent/Dockerfile) merely copies the code into an appropriate location within a Docker container running Node.js.
-This allows the component to be instansiated using a `docker-compose.yaml` file.
+This allows the component to be instantiated using a `docker-compose.yaml` file.
 The necessary configuration can be seen below:

 ```yaml
 iot-agent: